apremprojects/projects/expedition/romi_robot/README.md

 **What does the Microcontroller do?**
     The microcontroller runs a firmware developed in C/C++.
 The microcontroller's task is to wait for commands, and report important details (eg. left/right wheel velocity).
 Also, as a safety precaution, it will stop if disconnected.

+**Things I learned this project**
+1. Ring buffer data structures
+2. Circular queue
+3. Inter-thread communication using queues and mutexes

+**Things I applied**
+1. OpenGL and Qt
+2. Serial communication
+3. Microcontroller (Arduino) programming

 **Romi Robot projects**
 Here is a comprehensive description of my Romi Robot projects.